-The economic environment in the UK has remained uncertain during 2018.
-Stock markets have shown considerable volatility, with market gains achieved in the previous year being reversed during the year.
-The Bank of England base rate was increased from 0.50% to 0.75% in August 2018.
+The economic and political environment in the UK has remained uncertain during 2019, with continuing Brexit negotiations and a general election.
+Nevertheless, stock markets have strengthened, with market gains achieved during the year more than reversing the losses seen in 2018.
+The Bank of England base rate was unchanged during the year at 0.75%.

-Nevertheless, the Company's strong balance sheet and established business model give it confidence that it is well placed to support customers, both borrowers and depositors.
+The Company's strong balance sheet and established business model give it confidence that it is well placed to support customers, both borrowers and depositors.